dn-vm/dnvm/README.md

 ## Getting started

 dnvm installs .NET SDKs to the dnvm home path, which is `~/.local/dnvm` on Linux, ` ~/Library/Application\ Support/dnvm/` on Mac, and `%LOCALAPPDATA%/dnvm` on Windows.
+Dnvm lets you:
-Dnvm lets you install the latest release from channels through the `track` command, update SDK versions through the `update` command, remove old SDKs through the `prune` command, and install specific SDKs through the `install` command.
+- Install the latest release from channels through the `track` command
+- Update SDK versions through the `update` command
+- Cleanup old SDKs through the `prune` command,
+- Install specific SDKs through the `install` command.

 The `--help` command can help you find more information on all available commands.